 Mount Everest is undeniably one of the greatest attractions for mountaineers and adventurers all over the world.
 The gravitation with which the top of the world attracts people is so strong that they risk their lives to climb it or get a close view from the base camp.
-Named after the British surveyor George Everest, the mountain is also called Sagarmatha in the Nepali dialect and Chomolangma in Tibet.
+Named after the British surveyor George Everest, the mountain is also called Sagarmatha in the Nepali dialect and Chomolungma in Tibet.
 Fact files on Everest reveal many mysteries and extraordinary human feats.
 We list below some interesting facts you would like to know:

-Some facts to know on mt.
+Some Facts to Know on mt.
 Everest

-The formation of Everest:
+The Formation of Everest:

 Tenzing Norgay and Edmund Hillary were the first to reach the summit of Everest in 1953.
 The first woman to successfully conquer Everest was Junko Tabei of Japan (1975).
 Apa Sherpa and Phurba Tashi have climbed Everest 21 times, engraving their names for making the most summits.
 Dave Hahn from America has made 15 summits which is the highest times a non-Sherpa has climbed the mountain.
-Lhakpa Sherpa holds the women's summit record with seven ascents till date.
+Lhakpa Sherpa holds the women's summit record with seven ascents to date.

-As per the data from August, 2015, a total of 7,001 summits of Everest have been made by 4,093 different people from all routes.
+As per the data from August 2015, a total of 7,001 summits of Everest have been made by 4,093 different people from all routes.
 418 of the total number were women.
 This data includes 953 people (mostly Sherpas) who have made successful summits multiple times.
 Strangely, 193 daring climbers have reached the summit without any supplemental oxygen.

-You should know:
+You should Know:

 Everest can be climbed from 18 different routes from Nepal and China as it lies at the border of the two countries.
 The age limit to scale Everest is 16 from the Nepal side and 18 from the China side.
 The oxygen intake level keeps on decreasing as you ascend higher due to pressure variance and only 66 percent is available at the summit.
 Climbing Everest is a laborious feat in which mountaineers burn over a thousand calories per day and may lose around 20 pounds on return from the expedition.

-The glorious Sherpa people
+The Glorious Sherpa People

 Sherpa is an ethnic group of people of Nepal whose last name is also Sherpa.
-Their first name is generally derived from the name of the day they are born (Nyima – Sunday, Dawa – Monday, Mingma – Tuesday, Lhakpa, Phurbu, Pasang and Pemba).
+Their first name is generally derived from the name of the day they are born (Nyima – Sunday, Dawa – Monday, Mingma – Tuesday, Lhakpa, Phurbu, Pasang, and Pemba).
 Climbing Everest is a profession for them to support their families and they help climbers by carrying tents and cooking during expeditions.
 Although the body of a Sherpa has been proven to be specially adapted for high altitudes, they can also get altitude sickness.

-All that trash:
+All that Trash: